pquentin/blog/content/2017-09-22_asyncio_ratelimit.md

 We're going to use the [token bucket algorithm](https://en.wikipedia.org/wiki/Token_bucket) for rate limiting.
 The bucket contains tokens, and you need one token to perform one call.
-If the bucket is empty, you cannot perform any
+If the bucket is empty, you cannot perform more
 calls: you need to wait for new tokens.
 Before sending requests, the bucket starts with a number of tokens, and you add a new token at fixed intervals unless the bucket is full.
-If you add ten tokens every 100ms, in the long run you will not make more than ten requests per second, even if you may have short bursts where you send more than this.
+If you add one token every 100ms, in the long run you will not make more than ten requests per second, even if you may have short bursts where you send more than this.